 Tower 139 Vicinity, Early 1960s

-Below: The 139-B bungalow referenced in the above chart is
+Below Left: The 139-B bungalow in the above chart is

 image is from the same TxDOT archive photo facing

 northeast that shows Tower 139.
+Below Right:

 Site Photos, Tower 139 (Jim King, December, 2006)

-Above: The 100+ year old HB&T steel bascule bridge remains intact across Buffalo Bayou, hidden from the public by the maze of freeways crossing overhead.
+Above: The nearly 100 year old HB&T steel bascule bridge remains intact across Buffalo Bayou, hidden from the public by the maze of freeways crossing overhead.
 The original Tower 139 was probably located in the foreground of this photo.
 There was no evidence of a foundation or structure apparent at the site.
 Note the minimal clearance between the top of the rotation arm for the bridge and the freeway overhead.
 Clearance issues required the massive counterweight structure to be dismantled.
 Rather than discard it, it was preserved on a new concrete foundation surrounded by a barbed-wire fence (below) near the bridge.
 Thanks to John Davis (pictured) for providing transportation to this and other tower sites in the Houston area!